AvtsVivek/JoSi/src/Audio/SilvaChooseSuccessMasterCourseA/15/15_1_Transcript.md

 Previously, you didn't have a choice.
 Now, you have a choice.
 You can choose to change your past history, in a manner of speaking, and go ahead and be successful now.

 Wow, can you imagine the implications of that?
 You can neutralize the negative past programming so that new positive programs will work.
 Now, there's another reason for opening up the theta levels and bringing them within our reach, from alpha at least.

-Biological intelligence is rooted at theta.
+`Biological intelligence is rooted at theta`.
 Human intelligence is rooted at alpha, 10 cycles.
-Biological intelligence of our body at 5 cycles theta.
-Psychological health problems are rooted at 10 cycles.
+Biological intelligence of our body at `5 cycles theta`. `Psychological health problems are rooted at 10 cycles`.

 That's why we can correct them at alpha.
 That's probably 80% or more of the problems.
 But there are other health problems that are rooted at theta, where biological intelligence resides.